 Important: You can only perform this injection when you create your ISE.

-Subnets Yes <subnet-resource-list> An ISE requires four empty subnets for creating resources in your environment.
+Subnets Yes <subnet-resource-list> An ISE requires four empty subnets for creating and deploying resources in your environment.
 To create each subnet, follow the steps under this table.

 Has a name that starts with an alphabetic character or an underscore, and doesn't have these characters:

 Uses the Classless Inter-Domain Routing (CIDR) format and a Class B address space.

 /27in the address space because each subnet must have at least 32 addresses as a minimum.
 For example:

 10.0.0.0/27has 32 addresses because 2(32-27) is 25 or 32.